peaceebika/POWER-BI-DASHBOARD/README.md

 ## 🔹 Dashboard Overview
-The report is structured into two pages: one for an overall summary and the other for a more detailed breakdown.
+The report is structured into three pages: one for the home and visualization, the second for an overall summary and the other for a more detailed breakdown.

 ### 🔹Page 1: Report Navigation
 ![Dashboard Page 1 ](/Assest/image0.png)